 - Learn and use a password manager.
 It saves you from using the same passwords against multiple accounts, saves you from remembering passwords, and allowing bigger, complex, randomly generated passwords.

-- Sharing is not always caring, so be careful who you share your information with.
+- Sharing is not always caring, so be careful with who you share your information.